How to prepare for a mortgage rate drop

 Getting started on a pre-approval is easy.
 All you need to do is start our online application process, using the financial documents mentioned above.
 The lender will perform a credit check then provide a Loan Estimate outlining potential costs.

 If approved, you'll receive a pre-approval letter, stating the maximum loan amount you're likely to get.
-Pre-approvals are valid for 60 to 90 days and can be renewed with updated financial information.
+Pre-approvals are valid for 90 days and can be renewed with updated financial information.

 When rates drop, get moving

 This fall looks like it will be a good time to be a homebuyer.
-The Fed is expected to cut rates and mortgage rates chould come down as well.
-But keep in mind the old law of supply and demand.
-Start looking while the supply of homes for sale remains high, because once the homes start to get bought up, home prices will likely go up.
+The Fed is expected to cut rates, and mortgage rates should come down as well.
+Start looking while the supply of homes for sale remains high, because once home purchases increase, prices will likely go up.
 That’s why you should get started right away by applying for a mortgage pre-approval.

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply.